eunicelaii/pui-homework-eunice/final-project/PUI Homework README.md

     - [X] Insert simple text for each section as a preview of the final content

 -**[ ] Week 11 Nov 11 \- Nov 15:**
-  - [ ] FP3 Due
+  - [X] FP3 Due
     - Icon and Imagery Creation:
-      - [ ] Design or gather all icons and visual elements needed for each feature.
+      - [X] Design or gather all icons and visual elements needed for each feature.
-      - [ ] Replace placeholders with finalized icons and images, adjusting sizes and positions as needed.
+      - [X] Replace placeholders with finalized icons and images, adjusting sizes and positions as needed.
-    - Interactivity and Styling Enhancements:
-      - [ ] Implement primary JS functions to support interactions (eg. change font, light/dark mode, other accessibility features)
-      - [ ] Fine-tune CSS for visual polish, adjusting colors, fonts, and layout details
+      - [X] Fine-tune CSS for visual polish, adjusting colors, fonts, and layout details

 - **[ ] Week 12 Nov 18 \- Nov 22:**
   - Project Navigator:
-    - [ ] Begin loading all project files and assets into the website, ensuring each project is correctly categorized within its respective collection (e.g., Photography, Videography, Product)
+    - [X] Begin loading all project files and assets into the website, ensuring each project is correctly categorized within its respective collection (e.g., Photography, Videography, Product)
-    - [ ] Develop a collapsible list for easy navigation, allowing users to expand and collapse project categories
+    - [X] Develop a collapsible list for easy navigation, allowing users to expand and collapse project categories
-    - [ ] (Optional) Make the preview thumbnail “scruabble”
-    - [ ] Integrate the video player with the Project Navigator, so selecting a project automatically loads it in the player for seamless viewing.
+    - [X] Integrate the video player with the Project Navigator, so selecting a project automatically loads it in the player for seamless viewing.
-    - [ ] Implement a pop-up feature that enlarges projects when clicked, providing a closer look at project details
+    - [X] Implement a pop-up feature that enlarges projects when clicked, providing a closer look at project details
-    - [ ] For projects that are external webpage links or documents, add a distinct visual cue (e.g., an icon or label) that indicates users can directly click to access the project.
+    - [X] For projects that are external webpage links or documents, add a distinct visual cue (e.g., an icon or label) that indicates users can directly click to access the project.

 - **[ ] Week 13 Nov 25 \- Nov 29 (Thanksgiving):**
     - Loading Screen:
-      - [ ] Write a script for the loading screen video
+      - [X] Write a script for the loading screen video
       - [ ] Film and edit introduction video, including relevant imagery and captioning for accessibility
       - [ ] Implement a loading screen into the website, create buttons that allow you to play, pause, or fastforward the video

     - [ ] Catch up on any unfinished tasks from previous weeks

 - **[ ] Week 14 Dec 2 \- Dec 6:**
-  - [ ] FP4 due
+  - [X] FP4 due
   - Final Debugging & Testing:
-    - [ ] Conduct a debugging session to address layout, functionality, and performance issues
+    - [X] Conduct a debugging session to address layout, functionality, and performance issues
-    - [ ] Run final accessibility checks for compatibility with screen readers, keyboard navigation, etc
+    - [X] Run final accessibility checks for compatibility with screen readers, keyboard navigation, etc
   - Documentation:
-    - [ ] Document the final implementation, including any features added or modified
+    - [X] Document the final implementation, including any features added or modified

 ### *Libraries and Other Components*